-Man In Motion | Champion for Accessibility and Inclusion
+Man in Motion | Champion for Accessibility and Inclusion

 Rick Hansen, C.C., O.B.C., is a Canadian icon who has dedicated his life to awakening the world to the potential of people with disabilities.
-He is best known as the “Man In Motion” for undertaking an epic 26-month, 40,000 km journey around the world in his wheelchair.
-Now the Founder and CEO of the Rick Hansen Foundation, an organization committed to creating a world without barriers for people with disabilities, Rick uses his presentations to challenge everyone to become a difference maker and a legacy leaver.
+He is best known as the “Man in Motion” for undertaking an epic 26-month, 40,000 km journey around the world in his wheelchair.
+Now the Founder and CEO of the Rick Hansen Foundation, an organization committed to creating a world without barriers for people with disabilities, Hansen uses his presentations to challenge everyone to become a difference maker and a legacy leaver.

 When Hansen was 15, his life changed forever.
 On the way home from a fishing trip, he was in a car accident and thrown from the back of a pickup truck.
 Hansen injured his spinal cord and was paralyzed from the waist down.
 His new reality came with a lot of challenges, but with determination, a sense of humour, and a lot of heart, he found a way to keep doing the things he loved, and began to make new dreams.